bassjacob/bowling/README.md

   * the application will run on port 3000
   * `POST /scorecards` will return you a new scorecard
   * `POST /scorecards/calculate` will calculate the score of the scorecard.
 If the game is complete it will give you the final score of the game as well

+I have included some fixture json files for you to manually test the server with {nonscoringgame,perfectGame,unplayedGame}.json.
+Assuming the server is running, you can use these as follows:

+`curl -XPOST --data "@filename.json" localhost:3000/scorecards/calculate`